 - 1. Safe-t-base to be used at first. - 2.
-Runner commitment line to be in effect on third base line (designed to reduce collisions at home plate).
-At home plate, a small plate to be placed on run-by line.
-Player running home from third must touch the small plate to be called safe. - 3.
+Runner commitment line to be in effect on third base line (designed to reduce collisions at home plate - 3.
 A home plate made of rubber or some other suitable material, and measuring 2 feet by 3 feet, is to be used. - 4.
 A medical examination two months prior to the Games is strongly recommended. - 5.
-Metal cleats will not be allowed.
+Metal cleats will not be allowed. - 6.
+Teams are not required to wear uniforms; however, all players must wear a number while playing.

-- 6. Teams are not required to wear uniforms; however, all players must wear a number while playing. - 7.
-A game tied after seven innings will continue until a winner is declared, using the International Tie Breaker Rule. - 8.
-Titanium bats and those labeled Miken Ulta 11 will not be allowed.
-The ASA list of illegal bats will apply.
-Bats must be labeled 1.20 BPF or have one of the ASA Certification marks with the 2000, 2004 or 2013 shield.
-Bats will be inspected prior to the start of each game.
-Type of ball for Slo-Pitch is the .44 cor. - 9.
-There is to be no tag by the catcher or other defensive player between the commitment line and the safe line or the small plate. - 10.
+- 7. A game tied after seven innings will continue until a winner is declared, using the International Tie Breaker Rule. - 8.
+The umpire will check bats before the game begins.
+All bats must comply with those listed as legal on slo-pitch.com (SPN) and/or softball.ca (Softball Canada).
+Authorized bat manufacturers shall have the USSSA compliance mark located on the bat.
+The ball used must comply with the rules as stated in slo-pitch.com (SPN) - 9.
+There is to be no tag by the catcher or other defensive player between the commitment line and the safe line. - 10.
 If the runner touches the strike plate he is an automatic out. - 11.
 A safe base at first is mandatory.
 A runner must touch the outside of the safe base (orange) at first base.
 If there is no play at first, the first baseman is to give the runner the inner part of the safe base (white) regardless of whether the runner is proceeding to second base. - 12.
 If a runner steps off any base after the ball crosses the plate or hits the ground, and no contact of the bat with the pitched ball is made, the runner is NOT called out. - 13.
 The five-run rule per inning is in effect, except for the last or extra innings, which are open innings. - 14.
 A legally delivered ball striking any part of the strike plate before it touches the ground is a strike regardless of the direction the ball deflects. - 15.
 To be called a strike, the minimum height of a pitched ball shall be 6 feet and the maximum height shall be 12 feet. - 16.
 The bases are to be 65 feet. - 17.
 Pitchers may pitch from 50 60 feet from the point of the original home plate. - 18.
-There is no run-by at second and third base. - 19.
+Sliding is allowed at every base except home. - 19.
 A player on the line-up can be removed and inserted once during a game. - 20.
-A courtesy runner can be used once per inning and must be on the line-up sheet. - 21.
-Courtesy runners from home can be used if both managers agree.

-- 22. Each team must have ten (10) eligible players ready to play.
+A courtesy runner can be used once per inning.
+Any player listed on the line-up card (which is presented to the home plate umpire and opposing team prior to the start of the game) can be used.
+Female for female; male for male.
+This is not a substitution. - 21.
+Courtesy runners from home can be used if both managers agree. - 22.
+Each team must have ten (10) eligible players ready to play.
 FAILURE TO COMPLY WILL RESULT IN FORFEITURE.
-No coach / manager / trainer may be under the age of 55 and MUST be registered as a participant. - 23.
-All age categories may have one extra player on the batting line-up card and are allowed unlimited substitution with this player. - 24.
+No coach / manager / trainer may be under the age of 55 and MUST be registered as a participant.

+- 23. All age categories may have one extra player on the batting line-up card and are allowed unlimited defensive substitution with this player. - 24.
 When a male batter, who is batting before a female, is walked, intentionally or otherwise, he will be awarded first and second bases and the next batter, the female, must bat. - 25.
-There will be no sliding, however a player may slide or dive in returning to a base. - 26.
-Bunting is not allowed - 27.
+Bunting is not allowed - 26.
 Carded umpires should be used.